AtomicSponge/wtengine/src/wte/MESSAGES.md

 ## List of built-in messages
-Arguments are split with ";"
+Arguments are split with a semicolon ;

 | Description | System | Commmand | Arguments |
 | ----------- | ------ | -------- | --------- |